 There are two ocarinas made specifically for Zelda fans, as they are replicas of the instruments in the games.
 The Alto C Ocarina has 12 holes and is very pretty, made of kiln-fired ceramic, and true to the game’s design.
 It also comes with music from the game.

-This model is ideal for game enthusiasts who want a replica, and who are in the beginner/intermediate stage or simply want the instrument as a collectible decoration.
-This 12 hole ocarina also comes with a great pouch and also comes in at a very reasonable price.
+This model is ideal for game enthusiasts who want a replica, and who are in the beginner/intermediate stage or simply want the instrument as a collectible.
+This 12-hole ocarina also comes with a great pouch and also comes at a very reasonable price.

 Overall, this makes for a great ocarina choice for beginners.
 Due to the 12 holes, this may also be a great choice for intermediates as well or players who would like to eventually learn the instrument at a higher level.